Genomic Selection for Crop Improvement

 - JMP Genomics Wizard guides import of new data sets.

-- Basic workflows for expression, exon, RNA-seq, copy number and linkage map construction.
+- Basic workflows for gene and exon expression, RNA-seq, copy number and linkage map construction.

 - Intermediate options for expression QC and analysis.